 The D3 community is an inspiration to all of us at Observable.
 It’s been 12 years since our co-founder, Mike Bostock, created D3, the JavaScript library loved by many for its ability to produce dynamic, interactive, and stunning works of data visualization.

-So while D3 is a staple among practitioners, it’s not always known how closely connected it is with Observable’s platform.
-Mike built Observable with D3 in mind.
-Further, Observable supports the power and complexities possible with D3 along with a community to learn from and share.
-With strong weekly engagement, there’s significant utility and impact for builders using D3.
+So while D3 (or D3.js) is a staple among practitioners, it’s not always known how closely connected it is with Observable’s platform.
+In fact, Mike built Observable with D3 in mind.

 We want to show you how to use D3 on Observable.
 When you build with D3 in Observable, you can instantly connect to your data, code faster than ever, and accelerate your team’s analysis.